 Al Areen Wildlife Park

-It is located in Sakhir Bahrain and has around 80 species of birds and 45 species of animals spreading over an area of 800 hectares.
-It is home to animals such as Persian gazelle, fallow deer, springbok, and Nubian ibex among many others.
+It is located in Sakhir Bahrain and has around 80 species of birds and 45 species of animals spreading over 800 hectares.
+It is home to Persian gazelle, fallow deer, springbok, and Nubian ibex, among many others.
 Your kids would love this zoo.

 Al Dar Islands Bahrain

-If you have planned for scuba diving and boating on the National holiday of Bahrain, Al Dar Islands is the finest place for you.
+If you have planned for scuba diving and boating on Bahrain’s National holiday, Al Dar Islands is the finest place for you.
 You can also enjoy other activities like fishing, pearl collecting, and similar water sports.
-The island has set some limits concerning the number of visitors on a daily basis.
+The island has set some limits concerning the number of visitors daily.
 As a result, the island is well-maintained.